 Sally Hayes, though a relatively minor character in The Catcher in the Rye, plays a significant role in illuminating Holden Caulfield's internal struggles and the novel's central themes.
 She embodies the allure and frustration of conventionality, highlighting Holden's alienation and his desperate search for authenticity.
 By examining her character and her dynamic with Holden, we gain a deeper appreciation for the complexities of adolescence, the challenges of forming meaningful relationships, and the enduring power of Salinger's masterpiece.

 Now that you've explored the depths of Sally Hayes' character, consider delving further into The Catcher in the Rye.
 Share your own interpretations of Sally and her relationship with Holden in the comments below.
 What did you think of Sally's character?
-Do you sympathize with her, or do you agree with Holden's assessment?
+In practice, do you sympathize with her, or do you agree with Holden's assessment?
 Let's discuss!